gangwug/nCV/README.md

-# nCV
-Evaluate clock robustness in population scale data

-## Introduction
+## Introduction about nCV package
+Robust oscillation of clock genes is a core feature of the circadian system.
+Relative amplitude (rAMP) measures the robustness of clock gene oscillations, but only works for longitudinal samples.
+We lack a method for estimating robust oscillations from human samples without labeled time.
+Therefore, we developed the nCV package for addressing this challenge.

-This package can test whether there is a functional clock network, and evaluate robustness of clock genes in population scale data.
+The nCV package has two functions: nCVnet and nCVgene. nCVnet can test whether there is a functional clock network in population scale data. nCVgene can evaluate the robustness of clock genes in population scale data.

 ## Installation
 Use **devtools** to install this version from Github: